 Where children are booked to attend ASC and are picked up after their enrolled time, they will be charged for the additional hour (e.g. a booked pick up of 4.00pm taking place at 4.20pm will incur a cost for enrolment to 5.00pm).

-Where children have not been collected at the closing time of the ASC or SHP, late fees will be charged at a rate of $10 for the first 15 minutes and then $5 for every 5 minutes over this.
+Where children have not been collected at the closing time of the ASC or SHP, late fees will be charged at a rate of $15 for the first 15 minutes and then $1 per minute after this.

 Where possible, injuries and accidents will be treated by First Aid trained members of staff on duty immediately.
 Where an injury is more serious, or there is concern that treatment has not been enough (e.g. with a possible head injury) then staff will seek further medical advice and treatment if deemed necessary.

 Every effort will be made to reach a parent or other emergency contact where a serious injury has occurred but lack of contact with a parent or guardian will not prevent staff seeking further treatment or advice.
 This may include (but not be limited by); calling an ambulance, taking the child for emergency medical treatment, contacting their regular GP or taking them to hospital.
 Where a child is taken off site, 2 staff members will go with the child if the parent or emergency contact person is not able to take the child.

 If a child falls ill during the programme (in particular vomiting or diarrhea) staff may take the decision to isolate the child and contact parents to ask them to collect the child.
 Staff will review reports from a child of feeling unwell on a case by case basis and make decisions based on the severity of the condition and also the child’s overall demeanour.
 We prefer that unwell children are not brought to the programme until they are well enough to attend to prevent the further spread of any illness to other children or staff.

 The BSC programme operates 7.00am to 8.45am during term time